Contextualizing Security and Privacy of Software-Defined Vehicles: A Literature Review and Industry Perspectives: SDV Attack Surfaces and Mitigations

-\item \textbf{M2 - Secure Software Development Practices:} Another important mitigation strategy is \ac{SVSE} Lifecycle for API and supply chain security (S0-1, S3).
-Ensuring that all software components in an \ac{SDV} are developed following secure coding practices reduces the likelihood of vulnerabilities being introduced during the development phase \cite{9700220}.
-This includes conducting comprehensive testing using techniques like static and dynamic analysis, fuzz testing, and penetration testing.
-The adoption of a secure software development lifecycle (SDLC) \cite{oka2021building, 9700220}, which incorporates security at every stage of the development process, is essential.
-This lifecycle should include threats modeling and risk assessment process \cite{monteuuis2018sara, hamad2020savta,lautenbach2021proposing}, which identify key security threats (e.g., spoofing, tampering, information disclosure), and automated testing frameworks like TARA to ensure that identified threats are adequately mitigated \cite{044}.
-In addition, it is critical to use / develop secure and standardized vehicle APIs \cite{icissp17,wu2024vpi}.
-To reduce attack surfaces that generate third-party software vulnerabilities (S2), software composition analysis (SCA) can be employed \cite{oka2021building}.
-SCA tools scan the software components used in \acp{SDV} for known vulnerabilities, ensuring that any vulnerabilities in third-party libraries or open-source components are identified and mitigated before deployment.
-By integrating SCA into the development and update process, manufacturers can reduce the risk posed by insecure third-party software \cite{076}.
-The experts' feedback on the SVSE Lifecycle reveals a strong consensus on its importance for \ac{SDV} security, with 54.5\% rating it as highly critical.
+\textbf{M2 - Secure Software Development Practices:} A key mitigation strategy is the \ac{SVSE} Lifecycle for API and supply-chain security (S0-1, S3).
+Applying secure coding practices throughout \ac{SDV} software development reduces vulnerabilities introduced at design and implementation time \cite{9700220}.
+This includes systematic testing through static and dynamic analysis, fuzzing, and penetration testing.
+Adopting a secure Software Development Life Cycle (SDLC) \cite{oka2021building, 9700220}, with security embedded at all stages, is essential.
+Such a lifecycle incorporates threat modeling and risk assessment \cite{monteuuis2018sara, hamad2020savta, lautenbach2021proposing} to identify threats (e.g., spoofing, tampering, information disclosure), supported by automated frameworks such as \ac{TARA} \cite{9700220}.
+Secure and standardized vehicle \acp{API} are also required \cite{icissp17, wu2024vpi}.
+To mitigate third-party software risks (S2), \ac{SCA} can identify vulnerabilities in external libraries and open-source components before deployment \cite{oka2021building, 076}.
+Expert feedback confirms the relevance of the \ac{SVSE} life cycle, with 54.5\% of respondents rating it as highly critical.
+In \acp{SDV}, secure software development extends beyond pre-deployment and becomes a continuous requirement, as \ac{OTA} updates, third-party integrations, and cloud services expand the attack surface over the vehicle lifecycle.
+Complementing \ac{SCA}, the use of Software Bills of Materials (SBOMs), such as in UPTANE \cite{uptane}, can improve supply-chain security by providing component-level transparency and supporting vulnerability disclosure and patch management for third-party software \cite{torres-arias2019intoto, moore2022scudo-whitepaper}.